 This post may include affiliate links.
 Thank you for your support.

-Close-up photo of a chicken nugget dipped into a homemade mustard sauce.
+Close-up photo of bowl of homemade mustard sauce with a chicken nugget dipped into the sauce.

 Update: This post was originally published in June 2022.
 I made updates to the article below to include more information about how to make honey mustard sauce at home.

-Made with an assortment of ingredients that I’m sure you probably already have in your pantry, this tasty, creamy, zingy sauce comes together in mere minutes — without any fancy kitchen equipment necessary.
+Best of all?
+This homemade honey mustard sauce comes together with an assortment of simple pantry staples in mere minutes—without any fancy kitchen equipment necessary.
 (Despite the website name, you will need a stirring device of some sort though, okay?)

-A sublime combination of zippy, tangy, savory and sweet flavors, this kid-friendly homemade honey mustard sauce is sure to become a family favorite!
+A sublime combination of zippy, tangy, savory and sweet flavors, this kid-friendly homemade honey mustard sauce is sure to become a family favorite.
+Here’s why:

-• Made with simple ingredients.
+• Made with Pantry Ingredients.
 You can make restaurant-quality home made honey mustard at home with basic pantry ingredients!

 • Super Versatile.
 Best way to make anything taste good?
 Add honey and mustard sauce.

 • Meal-Prep Friendly.
-Double the recipe and store your sauce in the fridge to use throughout the week.
-This homemade honey dijon mustard will make a week of meal-prepped salads, sandwiches, and proteins taste like a million bucks!
+Double the recipe and store the homemade honey mustard sauce in the fridge to use throughout the week.

 Overhead photo of honey, mustard, brown sugar, mayonnaise, and seasonings organized into individual bowls on a kitchen counter.

-You don’t need much at all to make this gorgeously golden honey mustard recipe.
+As promised, you just need simple ingredients to make this gorgeously golden homemade honey mustard recipe:

-• Feel free to use either an equivalent amount of stone ground mustard (which will give your honey mustard dipping sauce a bit of texture) or swap in more yellow mustard.
+• Dijon Mustard.
+Made with white wine and a bevy of tasty herbs and spices, dijon brings a complexity and gentle depth of flavor that feels fancy.
+Swap: An equivalent amount of stone ground mustard (which will give your honey mustard dipping sauce a bit of texture) or more yellow mustard work also.

-• Light Brown Sugar – Technically optional, I find that the molasses-y sweetness of brown sugar adds both irresistible body and flavor to this honey mustard dip.
+• Light Brown Sugar.
+While technically optional, I find that the molasses-y sweetness of brown sugar adds both irresistible body and flavor to this honey mustard dip.
+I don’t recommend skipping it.

-• Garlic Powder & Onion Powder – These powdered alliums add tons of flavor without needing to bust out the cutting board.
+• Garlic Powder and Onion Powder.
+These powdered alliums add tons of flavor without needing to bust out the cutting board.

-• Smoked Paprika – I love a hint of smoky goodness in my DIY honey mustard, but you can easily use regular sweet paprika or Hungarian hot paprika.
+• Smoked Paprika.
+I love a hint of smoky goodness in my DIY honey mustard.
+Swap: Regular sweet paprika or Hungarian hot paprika work too.

-• Make it spicy!
-Instead of using smoked paprika, opt for cayenne pepper for a spicy mustard sauce.
+• Spicy Honey Mustard.
+Add a little bit of cayenne pepper for a spicy mustard sauce.

-• Healthy swap – To give your honey dijon mustard a healthy boost of protein, swap out some of the mayonnaise for plain Greek yogurt.
+• Wholesome Twist.
+To give your honey dijon mustard a boost of protein, swap out some of the mayonnaise for plain Greek yogurt.

-• Turn it into a vinaigrette.
-Thin it out with an extra splash of vinegar and a glug or two of olive oil.
-Feel free to fancy it up with some chopped fresh herbs like parsley, tarragon, or cilantro if you’d like!
+• Honey Mustard Vinaigrette.
+Thin out the dressing with an extra splash of vinegar and a glug or two of olive oil to transform this recipe into a vinaigrette dressing.
+And, feel free to fancy it up with some chopped fresh herbs like parsley, tarragon, or cilantro if you’d like.

-• Make Chick-fil-A sauce!
-Add a few tablespoons of your favorite barbecue sauce and this becomes iconic Chick-fil-A sauce!
+• Smoky Chick-fil-A Style.
+Add a few tablespoons of your favorite barbecue sauce and this honey mustard sauce becomes iconic Chick-fil-A sauce.

-Overhead photo of DIY honey mustard in a mixing bowl - before being whisked together.
+Overhead photo of all the ingredients to make honey mustard sauce neatly arranged in a mixing bowl - before being stirred together.

 How to make honey mustard

-Making dijon mustard dressing from scratch is as easy as 1, 2, 3!
+Making homemade honey mustard sauce from scratch is as easy as 1, 2, 3!

-1. Make the honey mustard sauce: In a small bowl, combine mayonnaise with both mustards, honey, 1 tablespoon sugar, vinegar, garlic powder and onion powder.
+1. Whisk the honey mustard ingredients: In a small bowl, combine mayonnaise with both mustards, honey, 1 tablespoon sugar, vinegar, garlic powder and onion powder.
 Season with ¼ tsp salt and a pinch of pepper.
 Whisk to thoroughly combine.

 3. Use or Store: Use your honey dijon mustard as a dip, dressing, sauce or spread!
 Or store your homemade honey mustard for up to 2 weeks in the fridge.

-Action photo of a whisk mixing together honey mustard sauce.
+Overhead action photo of a whisk stirring together honey and mustard sauce in a white bowl.

 Is honey mustard the same as yellow mustard?